kyverno/website/content/en/docs/policy-reports/_index.md

 {{% /alert %}}

 {{% alert title="Note" color="info" %}}
-Creating reports for a resource require permission to `get`, `list` and `watch` the resource in kyverno reports controller.
+Creating reports for a resource require permissions to `get`, `list` and `watch` the resource in Kyverno reports controller.
 {{% /alert %}}

 ## Report result logic